-Work is underway to develop a new €6.3 million shared community facility at Black Mountain, with the new facility due to open in late 2022.
+Work is underway to develop a new €6.3 million shared community facility at Black Mountain, with the new facility due to open in 2023.

 The Black Mountain Shared Space Project (BMSSP) will create a welcoming, safe and accessible state-of-the-art building on land between Ballygomartin Road and Springfield Road.